 - Ensuring that your business card design is pleasing to the eye increases the chances of it not being discarded by receivers.

-10 business card design ideas for the best results
+10 business card design ideas for the best first impression

 Great business card designs can make a great first impression.
 Here are the ten best business card ideas for entrepreneurs and freelancers to make their mark.